EunaJ99/EunaJ99/README.md

 Hi there 👋 I'm **Android application developer**. 🚀
-I am a Bachelor candidate of Seoul Women's Univercity, expecting the degree this year.
+I am a Bachelor candidate of Seoul Women's Univercity, expecting the degree early next year.
 With my major in *Digital Media design and Applications* and *Chemistry*, I have experiences in many scientific fields.
 Currently, I'm focusing to enhance some professional knowledge in Android programming.